 While a lot of travellers pass through Lima, most are usually on their way to Cusco and Machu Picchu or on their way back.
-Lima may get a day or two at a glance, but it’s not a city many linger in.
+Lima may get a day or two at a glance on most Peru itineraries, but it’s not a city many linger in.
 However, after having spent close to a month hanging out here, I’m of the opinion that Lima is a destination in its own right…especially if you like to eat!
 This little guide is going to highlight a few spots worth checking out in the city, places to eat, and neighbourhoods to stay in.
 Let’s get started!

 1. Hire a bike at MiraBici.
 MiraBici offers bike rentals as well as guided tours that take you through various districts including Miraflores, San Isidro, Barranco and Chorrillos.
 Their stand is conveniently located by Larcomar.